San Gabriel Mountains

 Rep. Chu stood with President Obama as he declared the San Gabriel Mountains a National Monument.

-Our highly urban communities look toward these mountains because they are in desperate need of outdoor opportunities.
-The Los Angeles area is one of the most park poor regions of the county.
-Too many of these communities lack the resources for residents to walk, jog, bike or picnic in their own neighborhoods.
-But the greatest tragedy is that the communities in the most need are also some of the most undeserved in our nation.
+The Los Angeles area is one of the most park poor regions of the country.
+Too many of our communities – especially low-income communities - lack the resources for residents to walk, jog, bike or picnic in their own neighborhoods.
+This is why I have fought to bring federal resources to our region to maintain outdoor spaces that can be experienced by residents and visitors.

-In October 2014, President Obama acted on my call for permanent protection for the San Gabriel Mountains and declared 346,000 acres as the nation's newest national monument!
-Immediately after the new status was announced, over $4 million were pledged by various groups to help improve this area.
-This change, the biggest since 1908, is a crucial step at making our treasured mountains, rivers, and forests a national priority, but it is just a first step.
-I will continue to push for more protections and resources through my NRA bill.
-You can see the map of the new San Gabriel Monument here.
+In October 2014, President Obama acted on my call for permanent protection for the San Gabriel Mountains and declared 346,000 acres as a national monument.
+This meant that we could finally begin directing much needed funds for new trails and cleanup to the monument, something that was difficult when it was just a part of the national forest budget.
+Immediately after the new designation was announced, over $4 million were pledged by various groups to help improve this area.
+This was a critical step towards making our treasured mountains, rivers, and forests a national priority.

 More on San Gabriel Mountains